View our Agenda

 • How to transform existing regrets into a positive force and a coherent culture.

-• Why doing the right thing is more important to employees than most C-suite executives understand — and why, in this fraught moment, being a good organization can pave the way to becoming a great organization.
+• Why doing the right thing is more important to employees than most C-suite executives understand — and why, in this fraught moment, being a good organization can pave the way to becoming a great one.

 • Speaker: David York, Esq., CPA, Managing Partner, York Howell